-ASIC Investigations21 February 2022 in Business Law, Civil and Commercial Law
+ASIC Investigations21 February 2022 in Business Law, Civil and Commercial Litigation and Law

 The Australian Securities and Investments Commission (ASIC) is the Federal body responsible for the regulation of Australia’s companies and financial services, products and markets.

 ASIC can initiate investigations into companies in Australia and have various powers which they can exercise when conducting these investigations.
 These powers enable ASIC to uphold and enforce the laws which govern companies in Australia such as the Corporations Act 2001 (Cth).
 Further, ASIC in conducting these investigations can exercise various powers for the purpose of gathering information in connection with their investigation.

 ASIC has a broad discretion to initiate investigations into companies for the purpose of enforcing and administering corporations legislation.

 Important powers and processes relevant to ASIC investigations are outlined in the Australian Securities and Investments Commission Act 2001 (Cth).